 The settings for the two 10Gb NICs will depend again on whether NIC teaming is in Sum-of-Queues mode or in Min-Queues mode.
 NIC1 (Fiber01) and NIC2 (Fiber02) are in a Switch-Independent and Dynamic mode team, so they are in Sum-of-Queues mode.
 This means the NICs in the team need to use non-overlapping processor sets.
 The settings for the two 10Gb NICs will therefore be illustrated as the following:

-Note: As per Microsoft that as soon as you bond the Hyper-V Virtual Switch to the LBFO team, the RSS will be disabled on the host and VMQ will be enabled, in other words the Set-NetAdapterRss actually does not have effect here and the Set-NetAdapterVmq will take precedence, therefore if we look again, we can see that RSS will align with VMQ.
+Note: According to Microsoft, as soon as you bond the Hyper-V Virtual Switch to the LBFO team, the RSS will be disabled on the host and VMQ will be enabled, in other words, the Set-NetAdapterRss actually does not have any effect and the Set-NetAdapterVmq will take precedence, therefore if we look again, we can see that RSS will align with VMQ.

 Last but not least, you can verify this by running Get-NetAdapterVmqQueue and this will show you all the queues they are assigned across the vmNICs for all VMs on that particular Hyper-V host.

-Finally, after setting the VMQ and RSS correctly on the system, the error is disappeared!
+Finally, after setting the VMQ and RSS correctly on the system, the error disappeared!